Vi19Z/VI19Z/docs/explanation/execution_state_machine.md

-# Execution State Machine in Julep
+# Execution State Machine in VI19Z

-In Julep, an Execution represents an instance of a Task that has been started with some input.
+In VI19Z, an Execution represents an instance of a Task that has been started with some input.
 The Execution follows a specific state machine model, ensuring consistent and predictable behavior throughout its lifecycle.

 ## Execution States